Welcome to HOSEI Global MBA Program

 Our curriculum is formulated on the fact that theoretical “book-learning” alone cannot sufficiently develop innovation practitioner talent, and thus requires this learning to be supported with practical experience.
 For this reason, we utilize the “project method” in which students undertake their own business project assignments, and internships as well.

-Starting a new business or innovating in an existing business requires an understanding of past business cases and industry trends, as well how this is all playing out currently, and to incorporate all this business knowledge into the decision making process.
+Starting a new business requires an understanding of past business cases and industry trends, as well how this is all playing out currently, and to incorporate all this business knowledge into the decision making process.
 Our curriculum is designed to help students acquire such knowledge from past business examples through the “Project-based Learning” method.
+Our curriculum also includes “IT literacy” which emphasizes evidence-based decision-making that integrates data management, data analytics and Information Technology.

 Intensifying globalization and rapidly evolving information and communications technologies are causing what many call the fourth industrial revolution.
 In such an environment, demands are high for individuals able to navigate this new frontier using not only the knowledge of management and IT, but who are also comfortable in the new industries that emerge as the fusion of hitherto separate industrial sectors.
 What is needed is the type of person we call an innovation practitioner.